fajrulfx/minecraft-shock/README.md

 4. Power Supply

 # How to use
-1. Upload arduinocode.ino to Arduino
+1. Upload `arduinocode.ino` to Arduino
-2. Run 'python damageshock.py'
+2. Run `python damageshock.py`